-If you have an SUV, ute or vehicle will raised suspension you will be able to pass through water that is deeper than a standard car will pass through.
+If you have an SUV, ute or vehicle with raised suspension you will be able to pass through water that is deeper than a standard car will pass through.

 At six inches, or around 15cm, water will be at the door sills of a standard car.
 At 30cm many cars will start to float, reducing their grip on the road.
 At 60cm (2 feet) most vehicles will be swept away if the water is moving.

 Water flowing at more than 7kph that is around waist height will sweep everyone off their feet.
 Even water that is only 15cm deep is enough to sweep many people away if it’s fast enough.

-Therefore it’s important that you follow the steps below before going through deep water.
+Therefore it’s important that you follow the steps below before going through floods or deep water.

 Only cross a flooded area if you absolutely must.
 Don’t do it just for fun as you might end up with an expensive repair bill, or worse, with loss of life.
 In some cases, your insurance company might not cover you for damage.
 If you are driving a company vehicle, you’ll need to know their policy on driving through deep water.

 If there is no other traffic around, wade through the affected area, but only if the water is not moving.
 You need to know how deep it is at all points, whether there is still road underneath the water and whether there’s any debris that has been washed there that could damage your tyres or the underside of your car.
-Swirling water can create sink holes and wash sections of road away.
+Swirling water can create sinkholes and wash sections of the road away.